 What is the research problem you are trying to solve?
 (A problem is a situation that, left untreated, produces a negative consequence for a group, organization, or individuals.)
 What makes it a problem?
 For whom?
 Who says so (in the literature)?
 The role of this section is to clearly identify the problem and to provide current, trustworthy evidence by researchers/experts in the field that the problem is worthy of a scholarly research study.
-Your problem interest might have been sparked by an observation in your organization, industry, or other, but it is only a valid dissertation direction if it is also supported by the literature.
+The problem interest might have been sparked by an observation in the student's organization, industry, or from elsewhere, but it is only a valid dissertation direction if it is also supported by the literature.

-Problem and Purpose statements are different; the problem describes what you will be researching, and the purpose explains what you hope to accomplish through this research.
+Problem and Purpose statements are different; the problem describes what one will research, and the purpose explains what is hoped to be accomplished through this research.
 At the end of this section, include a purpose statement that explains why the research is being conducted.
 To introduce these statements with clarity, it is helpful to use language that says: The problem is...The purpose of this research is...